-3. Instructional Delivery The teacher effectively engages students in learning border to meet individual learning needs.
+Instructional Delivery The teacher effectively engages students in learning forder to meet individual learning needs.
 Engages and maintains students in active learning.
 Provides students with the opportunity to use existing knowledge and skills to develop new understandings.
 Differentiates instruction to meet the students' needs.
-Uses instructional technology to enhance student learning.
-Consistently implements a variety of research based strategies and resources during instruction.
+Uses instructional technology to enhance student learning. by using a variety of instructional strategies in Consistently implements a variety of research based strategies and resources during instruction.
 Consistently communicates and reinforces learning objectives throughout the lesson.
 Communicates clearly and checks for understanding.
 Rating □ Exemplary □ Proficient □ Developing/ Needs Improvement □ Unacceptable Uses pre-assessment data to develop expectations for students, to differentiate instruction, and to document learning.
 Involves students in setting learning goals and monitoring their own progress.
-Consistently gives constructive and frequent feedback to students and parents on es all relevant data to measure student academic ethods, and provide timely feedback to both students Uses assessment tools for both formative and summative purposes and uses grading practices that report final mastery in relationship to content goals and objectives.
+Consistently gives constructive and frequent feedback to students and parents on Uses assessment tools for both formative and summative purposes and uses grading practices that report final mastery in relationship to content goals and objectives.
 Continuously monitors and makes appropriate adjustments to instructional delivery based on student needs as prescribed by data.
 Gives constructive and frequent feedback to students on their learning.
-Rating Exemplary Proficient Developing/ Needs Improvement Unacceptable 5.
-Learning Environment The teacher uses resources, routines, and procedures centered environment that is conducive to learning.
+Rating Exemplary Proficient Developing/ Needs Improvement Unacceptable Learning Environment The teacher uses resources, routines, and procedures tentered environment that is conducive to learning.
 Arranges the classroom to maximize learning while providing a safe environment.
 Establishes clear expectations, with student input, for classroom rules and procedures which are consistent with the Student Code of Conduct early in the school year and enforces them consistently and fairly.
 Demonstrate the ability to engage groups of students to ensure a disciplined learning environment.
 Establishes a climate of trust and teamwork by being fair, caring, respectful, and enthusiastic.
 Encourages students to show respect for and Sensitivity to diversity among individuals through modeling and teaching strategies.
 Demonstrates respect and understanding for all individuals, regardless of gender, race, ethnic origin, cultural or socioeconomic background, religion, or special needs.
 Actively listens and pays attention to students' needs and responses.
-Maximizes instructional learning time by working with students individually as well as in small groups or whole groups.
-Rating Exemplary Proficient Developing/ Needs Improvement Unacceptable
+Maximizes instructional learning time by working with students individually as well as in small group or whole groups.
+Rating □ Exemplary □ Proficient □ Developing/ Needs Improvement □ Unacceptable iona